TodWulff/V2.2526_Config/README.md

 14MAR23:

--	Implimented framework for logging (Code/SVV/Gmove/State traces) to be written to log files or the console - using a _printer_var to control
+-	Implemented framework for logging (Code/SVV/Gmove/State traces) to be written to log files or the console - using a _printer_var to control
 -	Implemented colorization to user input prompts and console debug output (this was a long time desire that I finally figured out how to implement)